oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## 2.2 Default Topic Structure

-The MQTT topic structure below is used to exchange OpenC2 messages.
+The MQTT topic structure described below is used to exchange OpenC2 messages.
 The "oc2" prefix on the topic names segregates OpenC2-related topics from other topics that might exist on the same broker.
 Topic name components in brackets (e.g., `[actuator_profile]`) are placeholders for specific values that would be used in